I’m staring at the fan, she’s in the bathroom, and she has the most beautiful hair I’ve ever seen.

 One thing is obvious: a painting does not captivate the eye by virtue of its resemblance to what the world actually looks like.
 Some of the greatest painters of all time have earned their place by distorting reality.
 I believe it is the obvious consistency, decorum, and evidence of conscious decision that comes across that people think warrants admiration.
 What is interesting here is that a painting only has to come across as the result of these things, it doesn’t really have to be.

 I have noticed that if I sit down and watch a toddler scribbling on a wall with a crayon for more than 15 minutes, I can find a certain consistency in the way they draw.
 This probably has nothing to do with calculated decisions informed by thousands of years of art history but probably more to do with their muscle memory and the way they hold a crayon.
 Whatever the reason be, consistency can be discovered by those who are willing/gifted to look for it in all kinds of places.
 To a certain degree, that’s why I think the artist finds art everywhere.
 It is also why when I enter that lonely space that I mentioned earlier, I plug my ears.
 No matter what people say, and a lot of it may even be worth listening to, the recognition of art is a mediocre by-product resulting from a system of measurement that is highly dependent on a person’s ability to see.
 The artist truly doesn’t matter in the exercise if you ask me.
 Of course, that’s just one way to look at things.
-I choose to look at this way because art that I create in the void is a reflection of parts of me that all the light in the world cannot bring forth.
+I choose to look at it this way because the art that I create in the void is a reflection of parts of me that all the light in the world cannot bring forth.

 I am not very proficient at putting words together or making colors speak.
 If there is some classical way of measuring how steady my brushstrokes are, I’m pretty sure I’ll be very below par when compared to a lot of people I know.
 However, it does not discourage me from making art because I do not make art by taking into consideration how others see the world but by being aware of how I see it.
 Because, for me, art is a way for me to paint myself.
 I believe that the true joy of artistic creation lies not in other people seeing you but in you seeing yourself, especially the parts of you that have always remained hidden.

 To do this, I must let go.
 When I make art, I allow myself to be a toddler scribbling on a wall.
-And the more I do it, I am made all the more aware of the consistencies, patterns, and rules that I follow without intending to.
+And the more I do it, the more I am made aware of the consistencies, patterns, and rules that I follow without intending to.
 And as I stare at them, I am made aware of my muscle memory, which is a metaphor for so many things.
 I am made aware of how I hold my crayon and why I hold it so.
 I believe deeply that this is what Rilke was talking about.
 To dig into oneself is truly the only exercise that will make art necessary for the artist.
 And art that is not born out of necessity, I think, will destroy the artist.

 Sometimes, by virtue of us being humans and living in the same world together, another person’s art can make sense to us.
 Over time, it is even possible that the brilliance of an artist who is able to beautifully traverse those fine lines between the important extremes will bring people together.
 If that happens, it is the most beautiful of by-products.
 But that is all it is- a by-product.